 Debt securities captured in scope shall be reported at the lower of amortized cost or fair value.
 Changes in measurement to reflect a lower value or to reflect changes in fair value shall be recorded as unrealized gains or losses.

-Debt securities that do not qualify as bonds captured in scope of this statement shall follow the guidance in SSAP No. 43R—Asset-Backed Securities for calculating amortized cost, for determining and recognizing other-than-temporary impairments and for allocating unrealized and realized gains and losses between the asset valuation reserve (AVR) and interest maintenance reserve (IMR).
+Debt securities that do not qualify as bonds in the scope of this statement shall follow the guidance in SSAP No. 43R—Asset-Backed Securities for calculating amortized cost, for determining and recognizing other-than-temporary impairments and for allocating unrealized and realized gains and losses between the asset valuation reserve (AVR) and interest maintenance reserve (IMR).

 Investment income shall be recorded, with assessments for collectability and nonadmittance completed and recognized, pursuant to SSAP No. 34—Investment Income Due and Accrued.